-Most propensity score matching (PSM) examples are using cross-sectional data instead of panel data.
-However, accounting research often uses panel data (i.e., observations with two subscripts i and t, e.g. firm-years) in a difference-in-differences (DID) research design, so that there are two dummy variables,
+Most propensity score matching (PSM) examples typically use cross-sectional data rather than panel data.
+However, in accounting research, panel data (observations with two subscripts i and t, e.g., firm-years) are often used in a difference-in-differences (DID) research design.
+This involves two dummy variables,

 Outcome = TREATMENT + POST + TREATMENT * POST